-- Unique designing for optimal wearing comfort An integrated manufacturing sys - An integrated manufacturing system responsive to market feedback
+- Unique designing for optimal wearing comfort - An integrated manufacturing system responsive to market feedback

 There is no dedicated institution for training innerwear designers.
 For this reason, Wacoal develops and hones the skills of designers in-house.
 Our investment in fostering personnel able to create products loved by customers is a source of differentiation and competitive superiority.